cazzlewazzle89/FANGORN/README.md

 ### A quality-checked and publicly available database of full-length 16S-ITS-23S rRNA operon sequences

 This repository makes available the scripts used to build the FANGORN database.
-FANGORN was envisaged as a tool to standardise 16S-ITS-23S rRNA studies and allow comparison of results and, as such, building your own version would defeat the purpose.
+FANGORN was envisaged as a tool to aid standardisation of 16S-ITS-23S rRNA analysis and allow comparison of results and, as such, building your own version would defeat the purpose.
 Please get in touch if you have any comments, issues, or suggestions for improvements.

 I plan to update the database with each new GTDB release.
 For the RefSeq/NCBI version - every 12 months seems logical.